Franmil Reyes Player Props: Royals vs. Braves

-On Saturday, Franmil Reyes (coming off going 0-for-4) and the Kansas City Royals play the Atlanta Braves, whose starting pitcher will be Bryce Elder.
-First pitch is at 4:10 PM ET.
+Franmil Reyes -- 0-for-4 in his last game -- will be in action for the Kansas City Royals versus the Atlanta Braves, with Kyle Wright on the hill, on April 16 at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Braves.
+In his previous game he had a hitless performance (0-for-4) against the Braves.

 Franmil Reyes Game Info & Props vs. the Braves